What is trend trading and how does it work

 What Is A Trend?

 A trend is simply a sustained price movement in one direction.
 This may occur in any financial instrument.
-Trends occur in stocks, futures and forex markets.
-They occur in all time frames, however, the longer the time frame, the larger and more rewarding trends can be.
+Trends occur in stock markets, commodity markets, futures, and forex markets.
+They occur in all time frames; however, the longer the time frame, the larger and more rewarding trends can be.

-The nature and magnitude of trends varies by asset class, however, trend following can be used in stocks, futures and forex markets.
+The nature and magnitude of trends vary by asset class.
+However, trend-following strategies can be used in stocks, futures, and forex markets.

 Components Of Trend Trading Strategies:

-The great thing about this trading strategy is that similar (or indeed identical) trading systems can work across many markets.
-For example, one of our trend following systems works exceptionally well on stocks, but also works on futures and FX with no modifications at all.
-This is because most markets trend and the trading strategy is very robust.
+The great thing about this trading strategy is that similar (or even identical) common trend trading strategies can work across a range of markets.
+For example, one of our trend-following strategies works exceptionally well on stock charts but also works on futures and forex with no modifications at all.
+This is because most markets trend, and the trading strategy is very robust.
 All it requires is:

-- A way to identify when a trend is in place
+• A way to identify when a trend direction is in place

-- An initial stop loss to gets you out if you are wrong
+• An initial stop loss to get you out if you are wrong

-- An exit rule that gets you out when the trend changes
+• An exit rule that gets you out when the trend reversal occurs

-If your trading strategy has all of these components, combined with good risk management rules, you are on your way to a profitable trend trading system!
-(Of course you will need to undertake the correct trading system development for yourself to be sure as there are no guarantees your rules will be profitable)
+If your trend trading strategy has all these components, combined with good risk management strategy, you are on your way to a profitable trend-following strategy!
+(Of course, you will need to undertake the correct trading plan development for yourself to ensure profitability, as there are no guarantees.)

 Trend Following Stocks:

-Stock trends occur because of changing fundamental conditions for the stock and also because of overall market sentiment.
-Both long (up) and short (down) trends in stocks are tradable, although long side trends can be substantially longer than short side trends.
+Stock trends occur because of changing fundamental conditions for the stock and also because of overall market momentum.
+Both long-term trends and short-term trends in stocks are tradable, although long-term trends can be substantially more profitable than short-term trends.

-By far the best trends in the stock market occur when a company is growing rapidly and the broader market sentiment is increasingly positive.
-However, strong stock trends can occur at any time.
-With a total universe of many thousands of stocks globally, there are always some good trends underway – your trading system’s job is to find them!
+By far, the best trends in the stock markets occur when a company is growing rapidly and the broader market sentiment is increasingly positive.
+However, strong trends can occur at any time.
+With a total universe of thousands of stocks globally, there are always some good trends underway – your job is to implement a trading system that will find them!

 Trend Following Stocks Example: Incitec (IPL:ASX)